luxass/github-action-template/README.md

 # github-action-template

-An opinionated github actions template
+An opinionated GitHub Actions Template using [tsup](https://github.com/egoist/tsup) for bundling.

 ## Try it now!